In XI, Yuri tells Gai to try pulling off a Hurricane Upper. The joke here is that Gai and Joe sound the same.

 Kim is sometimes nicknamed as The Beijing King, thanks to the My Way Entertainment fan dub of one of the Fatal Fury OVAs.

 Katsuhisa Namase voiced Joe in KOF '94.
-Nobuyuki Hiyama has taken over the role since.
+Nobuyuki Hiyama has taken over the role since then, until XIV where Kozo Mito took over.

 Bunsyu Shinoya takes over for Ralf in XII.
 In English, Scott Casey in the Maximum Impact series, Jeff Manning in XII.